 Consumers can have concerns over the flammability performance of upholstered furniture and mattresses.
-With the industry under scrutiny, compliance with the General Product Safety Regulations and the Furniture and Furniture and Furnishings (Fire Safety) Regulations has never been more important and some of the key considerations are summarised within the following ten top tips from FIRA's flammability expert.
+With the industry under scrutiny, compliance with the General Product Safety Regulations and the Furniture and Furniture and Furnishings (Fire Safety) Regulations has never been more important.
+Some of the key considerations are summarised within the following ten top tips from FIRA's flammability expert.

 1. Responsible sourcing of product